 Unfaithfulness and truthfulness are the central themes of the movie.
 Jeanne longs for honesty.
 She confesses to a priest she cannot bear lies.
 But she too struggles to deliver the sheer truth that the holy man demands from her.
 Such moral dilemma prevails throughout her life.
 Jeanne is a morally upright person, yet sometimes the truth is way too painful to handle.
 Ultimately, some secrets are best kept secret.

-A Woman’s Life is out in cinemas across the UK on Friday, January 12th.
+A Woman’s Life was out in cinemas across the UK on Friday, January 12th.
+It is available on all major VoD platforms in February.